mjmarte/mjmarte.github.io/index.md

 Prior to BU, I was a speech-language pathologist and practicum supervisor specializing in traumatic brain injury and stroke neurorehabilitation.
 I received my M.S. in Communication Disorders from SUNY New Paltz, where I researched oral reading in multilingual adults and phonological working memory in young children.
 I received my B.A. in Speech and Hearing Science from the University at Buffalo, where I researched tDCS-induced changes to visuo-motor performance.

-I like science and basketball (together or separate).
-When I am not working, I am spending time with my family, swimming, hiking, and [reading](https://oku.club/user/mjm).
+When I am not working, I am spending time with my family, swimming, shooting hoops, and [reading](https://oku.club/user/mjm).

 * [mjmarte@bu.edu](mailto:mjmarte@bu.edu)
 * [@manueljmarte](https://twitter.com/manueljmarte)